-Exfoliating skin is an essential part of any skincare routine, as proper exfoliation can help actives penetrate the skin, get rid of dead skin cells, reduce fine lines and wrinkles, and overall lead to healthier, brighter skin.
+Exfoliating skin is an essential part of any skin care routine, as proper exfoliation can help actives penetrate the surface of your skin, remove dead skin cells, reduce fine lines and wrinkles, and lead to healthier, brighter skin overall.
 But for most people, it’s often neglected, as it’s considered an “extra” step that they don’t really make time for on a regular basis.

-We all know exfoliation is important though, as getting rid of skin impurities on a regular basis is good for our skin.
-But, it’s important to maintain a balance as exfoliating too often or too aggressively can result in over-exfoliated skin, causing redness and irritation.
+We all know exfoliation is important though, as getting rid of impurities and dead skin on a regular basis is good for our skin.
+However, it’s crucial to maintain balance, as exfoliating too often or too aggressively—whether using a physical exfoliant like facial scrubs or a chemical exfoliator like glycolic or salicylic acid—can result in over-exfoliated skin, causing redness, dryness, and irritation.
+This is especially true for individuals with sensitive skin or acne-prone skin, where more harm may be done using harsh scrubs.

-So how do you find the perfect balance?
-Keep reading to find out exactly how you should exfoliate and how to identify when you’ve over-exfoliated.
+So, how do you find the perfect balance?
+Keep reading to learn exactly how you should exfoliate your skin using the right exfoliation method and how to identify when you’ve over-exfoliated, whether you're dealing with oily skin, dry skin, or more.

 What Is Exfoliating?

 Your skin is comprised of five layers.
 While the last layer of your skin has the healthiest and youngest skin cells, the outer layer is composed of dead skin cells.
-By exfoliating, you’re removing the dead skin cells from the outer layer to reveal the younger-looking skin cells underneath it.
-Exfoliation can be done in a number of ways, either at home or the spa using physical scrubbing, chemical peels, or exfoliation tools.
+By exfoliating, you’re removing the dead skin from the outer layer to reveal the younger-looking skin cells underneath.

 What Does Exfoliating Do?

-Exfoliation essentially reveals the healthy, youthful skin cells that are hiding underneath your skin’s top surface.
-Not only does this result in a radiant complexion, but it also allows your skin to better absorb skincare products, preserving your skin barrier in general.
+Exfoliation essentially aims to remove dead skin cells to reveal the healthy, youthful cells hiding underneath your skin's surface.
+Whichever exfoliation method you choose—whether using physical exfoliants, chemical exfoliants, or a combination of both—this process will result in a radiant complexion.
+Regular exfoliation allows your skin to better absorb skincare products, preserving the skin barrier and preventing more harm.

-Aside from clearing away dry and dead skin, a regular exfoliation habit increases your skin’s clarity and youthfulness, and that’s only the beginning.
-Exfoliating can also help to diminish the appearance of fine lines and wrinkles, even out skin tone, and unclog pores.
-In other words, exfoliation is kind of a big deal.
+Aside from clearing away dry skin and dead skin, a regular exfoliation habit increases your skin’s clarity, giving you a youthful appearance.
+When you exfoliate your skin, the process diminishes the appearance of fine lines, wrinkles, and dark spots, evens out skin tone, and unclogs pores, making it especially beneficial for sensitive skin, acne-prone skin, and oily skin.
+In other words, exfoliation is a big deal, regardless of skin types.

-Exfoliating helps slough away dry skin, dead cells, or debris that may be sitting on your skin.
+Exfoliating helps slough away dry skin, dead skin cells, or debris that may be sitting on your skin.
 Exfoliating can effectively unclog pores as well as prevent your pores from clogging in the first place by stopping debris from settling into your pores.
+This is particularly helpful for oily skin and acne prone skin.

 It Can Help Actives Penetrate Deeper

 Exfoliating is the key to glowing skin by helping to improve the regenerative cycle of skin cell renewal.
-We’ve already covered this, but using your exfoliating acids or physical exfoliants on a regular basis helps to keep your skin looking its best by getting rid of your dead cells which in turn stimulates cell turnover.
-This increased cell turnover is the primary reason why exfoliating dead skin can help you achieve a healthy glow with that dewy look.
+Using your exfoliating acids such as beta hydroxy acids or physical exfoliants regularly helps keep your skin looking its best by getting rid of dead skin, which in turn stimulates cell turnover.
+This increased cell turnover is the primary reason why exfoliating dead skin can help you achieve that healthy glow and dewy look.

-Exfoliation is especially important for dry or flaky skin.
-And while you might be tempted to exfoliate dry skin mechanically, it's actually best to avoid doing so as the process can be drying and lead to microtears.
-Instead, opt for an exfoliator with AHAs like glycolic acid.
-This will help remove dead skin cells sitting on the surface of your skin and encourage new healthy skin cell turnover.
+Exfoliation is especially important for those with dry skin.
+And while you might be tempted to exfoliate dry skin mechanically using physical scrubs, it's actually best to avoid doing so, as physical scrubs can be too harsh and lead to micro tears.
+Instead, opt for a chemical exfoliator with AHAs like glycolic acid to remove dead skin cells sitting on the surface of your skin, which will also encourage new, healthy skin cell turnover.

-As you age, the amount of collagen that you naturally produce starts to go down.
-Collagen is essential for keeping skin looking plump, tight, and young.
-Exfoliation creates mild trauma in your skin that triggers it to start back up, ultimately helping to plump skin, tighten, and decrease fine lines.
+As you age, the amount of collagen that you naturally produce goes down.
+Collagen is essential for keeping your skin looking plump, tight, and young.
+Exfoliation creates mild trauma in your skin that triggers it to start producing collagen again, which helps skin heal, ultimately plumping skin, tightening it, and decreasing fine lines.

-Exfoliating your skin on a regular basis can help to stimulate collagen synthesis providing you with anti-aging benefits in the long run.
-As your skin produces more collagen, your skin will appear more firm with reduced fine lines and wrinkles.
-Your skin will also be more likely to bounce back and protect itself from outside barriers such as environmental elements like pollution and tobacco smoke.
-The end result is youthful-looking, radiant skin.
+Exfoliating your skin regularly can help stimulate collagen synthesis, providing you with anti-aging benefits in the long run.
+As your skin produces more collagen, it will appear more firm with reduced fine lines and wrinkles.
+Proper collagen production also helps your skin bounce back more quickly and protects itself from external barriers such as pollution, tobacco smoke, and UV radiation, preserving your skin barrier.
+The end result?
+Youthful-looking, radiant skin.

-Exfoliating not only removes the unnecessary layer of dead skin cells, it can also prevent ingrown hair.
-The main culprits of ingrown hair include exfoliating too hard, exfoliating every day, or using the wrong method.
-But by properly incorporating exfoliation into your skincare routine, you can get rid of ingrown hair.
+Exfoliating not only removes unnecessary dead skin cells, but it can also prevent ingrown hairs.
+Common culprits of ingrown hairs include exfoliating too hard, exfoliating every day, or using the wrong exfoliation method.
+But by properly incorporating exfoliation into your skin care routine, you can get rid of ingrown hairs.

 How Often Should You Exfoliate Your Face and Body?